Active Travel Fund for roads and pavements

 How much money is being given to Surrey?

-Surrey was granted £848,000 by the government to support the roll out of active travel schemes, but not the full £1.69 million grant which we had bid for.
+Surrey was granted £848,000 by the government to support the roll out of the first phase of active travel schemes, but not the full £1.69 million grant which we had bid for.
 We are therefore matching the money received from the government, so the projects can still go ahead.

 What locations are going to be improved with the funds?

-The county council is working with Surrey's borough and district councils, county councillors and other partners to identify locations where improved spaces for walkers and cyclists would help residents to get out and about as the lockdown is gradually lifted.
+The county council worked with Surrey's borough and district councils, county councillors and other partners to identify locations where improved spaces for walkers and cyclists would help residents to get out and about as the lockdown is gradually lifted.